 Can you use vinegar to clean your train tracks?

 Vinegar has been used in cleaning for decades.
 It’s a super versatile, totally safe cleaning product that removes all those harmful chemicals you find in a lot of other products.
+So lets talk about cleaning model train tracks with vinegar!

 And, the best part is that it’s a great cleaning solution for your model train tracks!